-Personal Property – The belongings of an individual, excluding any real estate property or other buildings.
+Personal property is the belongings of an individual, excluding any real estate property or other buildings.
 Generally includes tangible and intangible assets of an individual. – Black’s Online Law Dictionary, 2nd.

-The legal definition of personal property is fairly broad.
-It’s effectively everything except real estate.
+Personal property is effectively everything except real estate.
 This includes: cars, financial assets, and household goods.

 How Personal Property is Viewed

-First off, if a piece of personal property is particularly valuable, it can be separated, like cars mentioned above.
-Some examples include: expensive jewelry, tool sets and equipment, and gun collections.
+First off, if a piece of personal property is particularly valuable, spouses can separate it out, like the cars mentioned above.
+Some other examples include: expensive jewelry, tool sets and equipment, and gun collections.

-However, most property in the home has what’s referred to as “garage sale value”.
+However, most property in the home has “garage sale value”.
 In other words, if it were appraised, it would be appraised at “what would it sell for at a garage sale?”
-Common, used household goods just aren’t often worth that much.
+Common used household goods just aren’t often worth that much.

-Also, Courts don’t like dealing with personal property disputes.
-Often it has minimal value, as indicated previously.
-It can also be labor intensive for the Court going line by line of property.
-Think about how many items are in your home.
+Also, courts don’t like dealing with personal property disputes.
+The items often have minimal value.
+It can also be labor intensive for the court going line by line of property.
+Think about how many items are in a home.

-Often, if the parties can’t reach an agreement, the Court will submit that dispute to arbitration.
-So the parties may have to attend a separate proceeding to argue personal property.
+Often, if spouses can’t reach an agreement, the court will submit that dispute to arbitration.
+In that case the parties attend a separate proceeding to argue who should get what personal property.

-So, assigning each item a value and trying to divide them may seem fair.
-However, in practice, it’s often far more cumbersome than it’s worth.
-There are some alternatives.
+So, it may seem fair to assign each item a value and then divide.
+However, in practice this can be more cumbersome than it’s worth.
+Here are some alternatives.

 Reasonable Ways to Divide

-Often, just understanding how little household goods are typically worth can defuse these disputes.
+Often, when spouses understand how little household goods are worth this can defuse these disputes.
 In that context, here are some useful methods to resolve personal property disputes:

 “What’s Fair?”
 In this case, the couple can each make a list of what he or she wants.
 The departing spouse can make a list of the items he or she wants to take.
-Each uses whatever criteria each side values.
+Each uses whatever criteria each spouse values.
 It can be based on ballpark values, how much each likes the property, or any other criteria.
-This can ultimately lead to both parties’ satisfaction as each decided what to get.
+Both spouses may get what’s most important to him or her.

 “What does each of us need?”
 This is the ultimate practical view.
 One spouse will be moving to a new home.
-That home needs to be furnished.
+That departing spouse will need to furnish that home.
 It makes sense for each spouse to figure out what he or she needs in their home.
 Then, have each spouse get what he or she needs for the new living arrangement.